pulumi/terraform-provider-aws/website/docs/r/sagemaker_model.html.markdown

 The following arguments are supported:

 * `name` - (Optional) The name of the model (must be unique).
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `primary_container` - (Optional) The primary docker image containing inference code that is used when the model is deployed for predictions.
 If not specified, the `container` argument is required.
 Fields are documented below.
 * `execution_role_arn` - (Required) A role that SageMaker can assume to access model artifacts and docker images for deployment.
 * `container` (Optional) -  Specifies containers in the inference pipeline.
 If not specified, the `primary_container` argument is required.
 Fields are documented below.